Asteroid: Largest asteroids

 Three largest objects in the asteroid belt, Ceres, Vesta, and Pallas, are intact protoplanets that share many characteristics common to planets, and are atypical compared to the majority of irregularly shaped asteroids.
 The fourth-largest asteroid, Hygiea, appears nearly spherical although it may have an undifferentiated interior, like the majority of asteroids.
-The four largest asteroids constitute half the mass of the asteroid belt.
+The four largest asteroids constitute about five-eighths of the mass of the asteroid belt; Ceres and Vesta alone constitute half.

 Ceres is the only asteroid that appears to have a plastic shape under its own gravity and hence the only one that is a dwarf planet.
 It has a much higher absolute magnitude than the other asteroids, of around 3.32, and may possess a surface layer of ice.
 Like the planets, Ceres is differentiated: it has a crust, a mantle and a core.
 No meteorites from Ceres have been found on Earth.

 Vesta, too, has a differentiated interior, though it formed inside the Solar System's frost line, and so is devoid of water; its composition is mainly of basaltic rock with minerals such as olivine.
 Aside from the large crater at its southern pole, Rheasilvia, Vesta also has an ellipsoidal shape.
 Vesta is the parent body of the Vestian family and other V-type asteroids, and is the source of the HED meteorites, which constitute 5% of all meteorites on Earth.

 Pallas is unusual in that, like Uranus, it rotates on its side, with its axis of rotation tilted at high angles to its orbital plane.
 Its composition is similar to that of Ceres: high in carbon and silicon, and perhaps partially differentiated.
 Pallas is the parent body of the Palladian family of asteroids.

 Hygiea is the largest carbonaceous asteroid and, unlike the other largest asteroids, lies relatively close to the plane of the ecliptic.
 It is the largest member and presumed parent body of the Hygiean family of asteroids.
 Because there is no sufficiently large crater on the surface to be the source of that family, as there is on Vesta, it is thought that Hygiea may have been completely disrupted in the collision that formed the Hygiean family and recoalesced after losing a bit less than 2% of its mass.
 Observations taken with the Very Large Telescope's SPHERE imager in 2017 and 2018, revealed that Hygiea has a nearly spherical shape, which is consistent both with it being in hydrostatic equilibrium, or formerly being in hydrostatic equilibrium, or with being disrupted and recoalescing.

 Internal differentiation of large asteroids is possibly related to their lack of natural satellites, as satellites of main belt asteroids are mostly believed to form from collisional disruption, creating a rubble pile structure.